mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ## Day 12:
  * Created the prototype for the pitot tube holder and attachments to the vacuum
- * Went to Loews and purchased necessary materials
+ * Went to Lowes and purchased necessary materials
    * Used cups, hot glue, the pitot tube and filter holderprototypes, pvc pipe and other connector to create prototype https://formufit.com/pages/pvc-pipe-size-dimensions-chart

 ## Day 13:
  * Work on tactile button switch
  * Wiring it with LED to see if we can get it to work
+ * Messed around with previous prototype.